Aegiq/lightworks/docs/source/sdk/unitary.rst

 Unitary
 =======

 In some cases, it is necessary to implement a target unitary as part of a circuit.
-Included with Lightworks is the :doc:`../sdk_reference/unitary` object, which enables this without having to worry about programming the exact beam splitters and phase shifters required to create the circuit.
+Included with Lightworks is the :class:`Unitary <lightworks.Unitary>` object, which enables this without having to worry about programming the exact beam splitters and phase shifters required to create the circuit.

 Usage
 -----